JetBrains/kotlin-mobile-docs/topics/use-ktor-for-networking.md

 #### Features

 Ktor lets you use additional HTTP client functionality (_features_) that is not available by default, for example, logging, authorization, or serialization.
 Most of them are distributed in separate artifacts.
-To use them, you should connect them as dependencies to the common source st. For example:
+To use them, you should connect them as dependencies to the common source set.
+For example:

 <tabs>
 <tab title="Groovy">